jerome-pouiller/reredirect/README.md

     tee my_log < /tmp/myfifo
     cat -n < /tmp/myfifo

-Note that `relink` only redirect outputs.
+Note that `relink` only redirects output.
 The target process keep its original terminal.
 So if you type Ctrl+Z or CTRL+C, they are not sent to target process.
-If you want to do that, you check `reptyr` command from Nelson Elhage.
+If you want to do that, you should check the [`reptyr`](http://github.com/nelhage/reptyr) command from Nelson Elhage.

 Trick with Makefile
 ---------------------